kevinpeterson/SEng-5831-Lab1/README.md

 ####Results
 #####Green LED busy-wait
 With the sei() in the green LED, it allows the yellow LED interrupt to happen (as a nested interrupt), so the yellow LED toggles are back to normal.
 The scheduler (and the red LED) seems to be disabled.
-This is probably because with the busy wait and the allowance of nested interrupts, all CPU time is being used in interrupts an not allowing the cyclic executor (and the scheduler) to release the red LED task.
+This is probably because with the busy wait and the allowance of nested interrupts, all CPU time is being used in interrupts an not allowing the cyclic executive (and the scheduler) to release the red LED task.
 ```
 R toggles 0*
 G toggles ~120*